fundraiser

 Giving the next generation of Native youth a chance to know their culture and develop their resilience gives us hope.
 The Indigenous Peoples Task Force offers four programs for young people.

 Can you make a donation in support of our youth?
-This has been an unusual year and support from individual donors helps us respond to unexpected and be there for our youth when they need us most.
+Support from individual donors helps us respond to unexpected and be there for our youth when they need us most.

 Ikidowin (Peer Education and Acting Ensemble)